 Butter: we know, we know–you may be looking to avoid cooking with butter.
 But around the holidays, butter is an often-used and unavoidable ingredient, so the least you can do is to use the healthiest version!
 Some doctors say that grass-fed butter is better for you than regular butter, and this can be a great swap!
 According to research, compared with regular butter, grass-fed butter contains more heart-healthy omega-3 fatty acids.
 Grass-fed butter also contains less saturated fat and more polyunsaturated fat than regular butter.

 Chicken broth: Nothing compares to a soothing bowl of chicken broth–yum!
 Chicken broth is so versatile and used in many holiday recipes.
 Plus, broth is rich in essential fatty acids and protein.
 It’s even possible to make chicken broth at home!
 The best homemade chicken broth contains vitamins, minerals and antioxidants.

 Here’s an easy, homemade chicken broth recipe for those interested in trying this at home!

 And for those times when you’re looking for a pre-made, convenient option?
-Proper Good Chicken Bone Broth and Beef Bone Broth are great for sipping all by themselves!
-Or, try using them as a tasty, gravy-like base for holiday dishes, such as with mashed potatoes!
+Proper Good Chicken Bone Broth is great for sipping all by itself!
+Or, try using it as a tasty, gravy-like base for holiday dishes, such as with mashed potatoes!